amir-hanna/proverbs-plus/README.md

 # proverbs-plus

 Usage:
-  Place all files in the same folder and run proverbs_plus.py
+  Place all files in the same folder
+  Install requirements using: pip3 install -r requirements.txt
+  Run: python3 proverbs_plus.py

 There are two screens, on the first a random verse from King james proverbs book is displayed, and on the second screen the result of a screen scrapping script is displayed.
 If there is a pre-configured interesting result on the second screen, the button on the first screen that switches to the second changes its background to light red.